CharlesLillo/WebGL_Linter/README.md

 WebGL_Linter
 ============

 A static analysis tool for WebGL projects.
+This tool is a node based module leveraging Esprima and estraverse to provide the user with helpful linting pre-compiling time about their WebGL projects.

 LINKS: